How to cope with narcissistic family members

 2. Learn to say “no”

-It’s OK to do your relative a favor, bring groceries over for grandma or run errands for a sick family member.
-But when you begin noticing you’re doing an awful lot for one family member, it’s time to set boundaries.
-This could mean you stop lending a cousin money or constantly taking care of your sibling’s kids.
 Creating a healthier relationship can also mean refusing to discuss certain topics, answer certain questions or be involved in accusatory, negative interactions with narcissistic family members.
-You must learn how to say, “This isn’t constructive” or “This isn’t helpful.
+You must learn how to remove yourself from the situation.
+Start saying phrases such as: “This isn’t constructive,” or “This isn’t helpful.
 I’m going to go now.”
 And move on.

 3. Change your communication